-The major in Art consists of 45 to 79 semester hours, depending on the concentration, and includes the requirements listed on this page for each concentration.
+The major in Art consists of 45 to 79 semester hours, depending on the concentration.
 BA degree programs are especially suited for individuals pursuing interdisciplinary studies or a minor in another discipline.
 All courses in the major must be completed with a grade of "C" (2.00) or higher.